reespozzi/ai-academy-platforms/part-1/task-2-optimize-image-size.md

 - What are multi-stage builds?
 - How do they reduce image size?
 - What's the difference between build and runtime dependencies?

-**Suggested AI prompts:**
-- "Create a multi-stage Dockerfile for Node.js"
-- "Explain multi-stage builds in Docker"
-- "What should I copy from the builder stage?"

 ---